Have you been ticketed in NJ for driving while suspended for a DUI conviction? If so, you are facing very serious consequences!

 Penalties for Driving While Suspended

-The basic penalties are as follows:
+The basic penalties for driving with a suspended license are as follows:

-• First Offense: $500 fine
+• First offense: $500 fine

-• Second Offense: $750 fine and 0-5 days in jail
+• Second offense: $750 fine and 0-5 days in jail

-• Third or Subsequent Offense: $1,000 fine and 10 days in jail!
+• Third or subsequent offenses: $1,000 fine and ten days in jail

 Penalties for Driving While Suspended for DUI

-• 10 - 90 days in jail
+• Sentence of 10 to 90 days in jail

 • A fine of $500

-• Instead of 180 days in county jail, it could be 18 months in state prison!
+• Instead of 180 days in county jail, it could be 18 months in state prison

 • A fine of up to $10,000